Oysterclam/cp_generator/README.md

 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | Success Rate | 100% | 96% | 49% | 43% | 44% | 32% | 31% | 20% | 13% | 10% | 6% |

-# Citations
-Bern, Marshall, and Barry Hayes.
-"The complexity of flat origami."
-In SODA, vol. 96, pp. 175-183.
-1996.

-Mitani, Jun.
-"A method for designing crease patterns for flat-foldable origami with numerical optimization."
-Journal for Geometry and Graphics 15, no. 2 (2011): 195-201.

 # Examples

 Here is one sample of folding one of these randomly generated crease patterns.
 A lot of the folding patterns feel unfamiliar, really helps (slightly) expand your idea of how to fold things!